Hispanics and Latinos in Portland, Oregon

-There were approximately 60,000 people of Hispanic or Latino origin in Portland, Oregon, as of 2020; about 10% of the city’s population.
+There were approximately 60,000 people of Hispanic or Latino origin in Portland, Oregon, as of 2020; about 10 percent of the city's population.

+Demographics

 The Portland metropolitan area has Oregon's largest Latino population.
 In 2022, Jamie Goldberg of The Oregonian wrote, "More than half of Oregon's Latino population lives in Multnomah, Washington and Marion counties.
 All three saw their Latino populations grow by at least 25% in the last decade.
 Washington County has the largest Latino population, 107,000 ...
 In Clackamas County, the Latino population grew by 38.5% in the last decade to more than 40,000 residents."

+In 2024, Eater Portland said, "A self-reported study on Statistical Atlas showed just over 1,100 Salvadorans living in Portland, which makes up less than 1 percent of the Hispanic population of the city."

 Culture

 Parts of 39th Avenue were named Cesar Chavez Boulevard in honor of Latino labor activist Cesar Chavez.

 Milagro is the only Hispanic theater production company in the Pacific Northwest.

 Events

-Annual events include the Cinco de Mayo festival and the Latin American Film Festival.
+Annual events include the Portland Cinco de Mayo Fiesta and the Latin American Film Festival.
 Makers de Mayo "showcases and celebrates Latin American culture through art, makers, music, food and more", according to KPTV's Ayo Elise.
 PDX Latinx Pride (formerly Portland Latino Gay Pride) hosts the Latinx Pride Festival.